Health-Research-From-Home/DataAnalysisChallenge/files/problem.md

 You are encouraged to be creative in modeling elements with different parameters to enhance the simulator.
 The ultimate goal is to produce a coherent, flexible simulator that generates daily pain measurements influenced by mock treatments over a certain time period.

-## Task 2 Description: Predicting Pain Measurements and Optimizing Sampling Frequency
+## Task 2 Description: Predicting pain measurements and optimizing sampling frequency

-### Task Overview
+### Task overview
 Imagine you have data on a number of patients, each with daily pain measurements recorded over a certain time period.
 However, in the real world, collecting patient-reported outcomes can be demanding and time-consuming.
 Your mission is to forecast patients’ pain measurement with high accuracy—while also minimizing the number of data points you request to retrieve.

 More details will be provided during the hackathon.